 Subsequently, they issued a second prophecy, published in 1999-SEP.
 It was linked

 to the 7 year Middle East peace plan which was signed on 1993-SEP-13.
 They

-expect that when "the seven year peace plan...starts again in the fall of
+expected that when "the seven year peace plan...starts again in the fall of

-2000" that the world will experience "the worst time of trouble ever."
+2000," the world will experience "the worst time of trouble ever."

 According to Isaiah 24, God will make the earth a wasteland and will scatter its

 inhabitants.
 The land will be utterly emptied and plundered.
 They

 predicted that by mid-2001, 80% of the world's population would have been killed as a result of

 nuclear war.
 No rain will fall for 1,260 days!
 This is exactly 42 months according to ancient Hebrew calculations and about about three and a half years according to our the Gregorian calendar.
 This interval is mentioned in the Books of Daniel and Revelation as either 1,260 days or "time, and times, and half a time."
 Fortunately, this end of the world prophecy failed as well.

 The following information sources were used to prepare and update the above